tcm9439/minecraft-fabric-show-item-to-discord/README.md

 An item from a RPG map [盤靈古域](http://pan-gu-continent.blogspot.com/) and its MC-version-upgraded version [夢回盤靈](https://search.mcbbs.net/forum.php?mod=viewthread&tid=1116615&extra=page%3D1&page=1).
 ![](./README/item-message-example.png)

+On the other hand, there is support to send "chat message" and TRANSLATED "game message (player join / leave, death, get advancement)" to Discord.
+They are disable by default.
+You can turn them on in the config.

 ## How to starts?
 1. Put the mod to a Fabric server.
 2. Start the server.
 A config temple should show up in the config directory.
 If it is missing, use the command to generate one.